cameronmathis/MaskingApi/README.md

 ## General info

-This is a template I created to easily spin up new GitHub Repositories.
+This is a Node.js server that uses recursion to mask JSON objects.

 ## Setup

-In order to use this...

-## Software details

-Language:
+In the project directory, you can run:

+### `npm start`

+Runs the app on your local machine.\
+Make a PATCH call to [http://localhost:8080/] containing the JSON object you want masked.

 ## Status

-Version: </br>
+Version: 1.0.0 </br>
-Project is: _in progress_
+Project is: _finished_

 ## Contact